 After officially forming your new LLC in Kansas, you’ll probably need to register with the federal government.
 Specifically, you may need to obtain an Employer Identification Number (EIN) (also known as a Federal Employer Identification Number or Federal Tax Identification Number) from the Internal Revenue Service (IRS).
 An EIN functions much like a Social Security number for your business, allowing you to perform key tasks, such as hiring employees and paying taxes.

-If you operate your LLC alone, you probably don’t need an EIN for your business.
+If you operate your LLC alone, it’s possible you may not need an EIN for your business.
 However, if your LLC has any employees or multiple partners involved, you need to obtain an EIN.
 Moreover, if an EIN isn’t a requirement for your LLC, it may help open a business bank account or obtain financing.